ExtraHorizon/docs/docs/services/manage-data/data-service/documents.md

 Note that all custom properties defined in the schema will be under the `data` property of the document.
 You can query both on document properties and custom properties by using the dot notation in the RQL builder.

 {% hint style="warning" %}
-When queries take more than X milliseconds.
-The document service will stop the running query and respond with an error indicating the query took longer than the allowed limit.
+When queries take more than X milliseconds the document service will stop the running query and respond with an error indicating the query took longer than the allowed limit.

 To resolve this it is advised to add indexes on fields you use often in queries.
 {% endhint %}